-- a.
-For All Faculty, Housestaff, Post-Doctoral Fellows and Medical Students - Treat patients, patients' family members, colleagues, health professionals, staff, students, and teachers with respect. - Do not use offensive or derogatory language, either verbally or in writing when referring to patients or their illnesses.
+- Treat patients, patients' family members, colleagues, health professionals, staff, students, and teachers with respect. - Do not use offensive or derogatory language, either verbally or in writing when referring to patients or their illnesses.

 - Do not harass others physically, verbally, psychologically, or sexually.
 Do not yell and do not throw objects. - Do not discriminate based on sex, religion, race, national origin, disability, age, or sexual orientation. - Be mindful of your interactions with students, trainees, and colleagues.
 Recall that close relationships that span any kind of power hierarchy, especially in a shared work environment, carry risks for both parties.
 Seek guidance if you feel your reactions could be impairing your professional demeanor or judgment. - Do not use your authority to damage or hinder a subordinate's position, career or personal development.